ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

       :term:`mark array`.

    upper bound
-      In :term:`algorithm analysis`, a :term:`growth rate` that is always greater than or equal to the growth rate of the :term:`algorithm` in question.
+      An upper bound for a :term:`growth rate` :math:`f` is any growth rate :math:`g` that is greater than or equal to it.
+      Formally, there are constants :math:`n_0 \geq 0` and :math:`C > 0`
+      such that :math:`f(n) \leq C g(n)` for all :math:`n \geq n_0`.
+      We also write :math:`f \in O(g)` or slightly imprecisely :math:`f(n) \in O(g(n))`
+      (this is :term:`big-Oh notation`).

+      Usually, we are interested in finding an upper bound :math:`g` that has a simple expression compared to :math:`f`, but is still sharp (there is not much room for improvement).

+      In :term:`algorithm analysis`, an upper bound for an algorithm is an upper bound for the :term:`asymptotic complexity` of the algorithm, the growth rate of its :term:`complexity`.
+      In practice, we are looking for the best possible upper bound that has a simple mathematical expression.
+      For example, we may write :math:`T(n) \in O(n^2)` if :math:`T` is the (time) complexity of the algorithm to say that the complexity is quadratic, i.e. the asymptoptic complexity of the algorithm has the growth rate given by squaring as as upper bound.

-      In practice, this is the slowest-growing function that we know grows at least as fast as all but a constant number of inputs.
+slowest-growing function that we know
+      grows at least as fast as all but a constant number of inputs.
       It could be a gross over-estimate of the truth.
       Since the upper bound for the algorithm can be very different